Call us now:

 Legal definition of standard working hours in Thailand (Section 23 to 25 of LPA)

-Under Section 23 of the Labor Protection Act B.E.
-2541, the standard Thailand working hours must not exceed eight hours per day and forty-eight hours (48H) per week.
-In practice, however, the typical working hours are 40 hours per week.
-This means that a regular working day usually lasts eight hours, although variations are possible depending on the nature of the job.
-For example, Section 24 and 25 allows flexibility for jobs that require continuous operations or shifts, such as hospital staff or security guards.
+In practice, employers typically set working hours at 40 hours per week.
+This means a regular working day usually lasts eight hours, although the nature of the job may require variations.
+For example, Sections 24 and 25 allow employers to apply flexible schedules to jobs that require continuous operations or shift work, such as hospital staff or security guards.

 Overtime beyond standard working hours under Thai law (Section 25 & 63 of LPA)